Distributing Per Stirpes

 Ever see the word “per capita”?

-What the heck does it all mean?
 “Per stirpes”, “per capita”, and “by representation” are all legal jargon for different ways of distributing property to linear descendants.
 Linear descendants are children, grandchild, great-grandchildren of a person.

 Let’s imagine that Joe Blow has three children – Mary, Barry, and Carry.